manniL/jexam-updates/README.md

 1. Pull the application and switch to the correct branch (mostly `develop`, or `master` if you want to deploy)
 2. Get all dependencies by using `npm install`
+3. Enter your twitter app credentials and your API key for [rss2jon](http://rss2json.com/) (don't worry, it's free).
-3. Run `npm start` to trigger the script.
+4. Run `npm start` to trigger the script.
 (Better set up a cronjob that does it)

 ## Deployment